maxime-tournier/maxime-tournier.github.com/notes/lcp.md

 which can be solved recursively to get $$x_\alpha$$, from which $$x_1$$ can be obtained.
 The runtime is still prohibitive, but this can work when then number of active positivity constraints is known to be large.

+# TODO P-matrices

+- all principal minors positive
+- includes positive definite matrices
+- LCP has a unique solution iff M is a P-matrix
+- properly closed by schur complements